chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 trademark "open source."
 Yes, this is an inconvenient truth for an organization that understands itself to be the "[steward of the Open Source Definition](https://opensource.org/about)."
-Yes, representatives of OSI have at times been clumsy (to put it mildly) in handling this truth, and that erodes trust.
-Yes, Christine Peterson's [statement](https://opensource.com/article/18/2/coining-term-open-source-software), "I am the originator of the term 'open source software'," needs some qualification to fully square with anecdotal documentation such as Dieter Plaetinck has collected of [the term's appearance prior to OSI's founding](https://dieter.plaetinck.be/posts/open-source-undefined-part-1-the-alternative-origin-story/).
+Yes, representatives of OSI have at times been clumsy (to put it mildly) in handling this truth, and that has eroded trust.
+Yes, Christine Peterson's [statement](https://opensource.com/article/18/2/coining-term-open-source-software), "I am the originator of the term 'open source software'," needs some qualification to fully square with anecdotal evidence such as Dieter Plaetinck has collected of [the term's appearance prior to OSI's founding](https://dieter.plaetinck.be/posts/open-source-undefined-part-1-the-alternative-origin-story/).